openlibhums/memory-alpha/content/pages/support/article-management/article-images.md

 ![Example of the landscape image on the homepage using the OLH theme.](../images/large-image-homepage.png)

 We recommend a size of 1500px by 648px.
-For information, see [Image guidelines](../journal-management/image-guidelines.md#large-image).
+For information and journal default images, see [Image guidelines](../journal-management/image-guidelines.md#large-image).

 Generally, large, landscape images are recommended to be used for the large image and avoiding images with people or bodies due to potential unexpected cropping.